 If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 9, Section 10 of this booklet tells what you can do.
 (If we have denied coverage for your medical care or drugs and you don't agree with our decision, Chapter 9, Section 4 tells what you can do.)

-Section 1.3 We must protect the privacy of your personal health information called a "Notice of Privacy Practice," that tells about these rights and explains how we protect the privacy of your health information.
+Section 1.3 We must protect the privacy of your personal health information

 Federal and state laws protect the privacy of your medical records and personal health information.
 We protect your personal health information as required by these laws.